alexmitrani/Repeatr/README.md

 The above categories were defined after some experimentation to establish which categories deserved separate representation and which could be grouped together.
 The "less than a year old" variable was omitted because it is always necessary to omit one of each set of dummy variables in this type of model.
 An omitted dummy variable has a parameter of zero by definition and provides a reference point for the parameters whose values are estimated.

-The band's collective preference for each song was represented using a dummy variable (on/off) for each song, such that the parameters associated with these variables would represent the strength of preference for each song.
+The strength of preference for each song was represented using a dummy variable (on/off) for each song, such that the parameters associated with these variables would represent the strength of preference for each song.
 The dummy variable for "Waiting Room" was omitted and therefore the preference parameter for this song was zero by definition.

 The results of the choice modelling can be seen here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_choice_model.csv

 The parameters related to the age of the songs support the hypothesis that recent material tended to be favoured in the band's choices of songs to be performed.

 The implied preferences for each song can be viewed as a ranked table in descending order of preference here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_preferences.csv

+It is hard to say exactly whose preferences are represented by these results.
+It seems reasonable to assume that they mainly represent the band's preferences, but the preferences of the audience may also have influenced the choice of the songs that were performed, directly or indirectly.

 ## ["Do you like me?"](https://fugazi.bandcamp.com/track/do-you-like-me)